- Oops!Something went wrong.Please try again later.

-Wall Street will be looking for positivity from KMX as it approaches its next earnings report date.
-This is expected to be September 24, 2019.
-On that day, KMX is projected to report earnings of $1.33 per share, which would represent year-over-year growth of 7.26%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.07 billion, up 6.28% from the year-ago period.
+Wall Street will be looking for positivity from CarMax as it approaches its next earnings report date.
+This is expected to be April 12, 2022.
+In that report, analysts expect CarMax to post earnings of $1.34 per share.
+This would mark year-over-year growth of 5.51%.
+Our most recent consensus estimate is calling for quarterly revenue of $7.59 billion, up 47.04% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for KMX.
+Any recent changes to analyst estimates for CarMax should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.12% lower.
-KMX currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.87% lower.
+CarMax is currently sporting a Zacks Rank of #4 (Sell).

-It is also worth noting that KMX currently has a PEG ratio of 1.29.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Automotive - Retail and Wholesale - Parts stocks are, on average, holding a PEG ratio of 1.47 based on yesterday's closing prices.
+Meanwhile, KMX's PEG ratio is currently 0.86.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Automotive - Retail and Wholesale - Parts stocks are, on average, holding a PEG ratio of 1.41 based on yesterday's closing prices.

 The Automotive - Retail and Wholesale - Parts industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 68, which puts it in the top 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 199, which puts it in the bottom 22% of all 250+ industries.